 The treatment you have will depend on the stage of the cancer and your general health.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 For many people, anaplastic thyroid cancer has already spread when it is diagnosed.
 In this case, treatment aims to try and slow the growth of the cancer.
-This may lead to an improvement in symptoms and a better quality of life.
+This may improve your symptoms and give you a better quality of life.

-As well as treatment to try to slow the growth of the cancer, you will be offered supportive (palliative) care, with medicines to manage any symptoms.
+As well as treatment to try to slow the growth of the cancer, you will be offered supportive (palliative) care, with medicines and support to manage any symptoms.